fluthjs/fluth-doc/docs/en/api/plugin/debugNode.md

 // No longer triggers debugger, callCount = 2
 ```

-## Important Notes
+## Notes

-1. **Return value**: The plugin returns the original `result` without modifying the data stream
+1. **Return value**: The plugin always returns the original `result` and does not modify the data flow
-2. **Promise handling**: For Promise-type results, waits for Promise resolution before checking conditions
+2. **Promise handling**: For Promise results, waits for resolution before checking the condition
-3. **Condition function**: The condition function receives the resolved value as parameter, triggers debugger when returns `true`, does not trigger when returns `false`
+3. **Condition function**: The condition function receives the resolved value; triggers the debugger if returns `true`, otherwise does not trigger
-4. **Error condition**: The error condition function receives the error object as parameter, triggers debugger when returns `true`, does not trigger when returns `false`
+4. **Error condition**: The error condition function receives the error object; triggers the debugger if returns `true`, otherwise does not trigger
-5. **Plugin removal**: Can be removed via the `remove` method to stop debugging functionality
+5. **Remove plugin**: Can be removed via the `remove` method to stop debugging
-6. **Development environment**: Debugger functionality is mainly used in development environments, should be removed in production
+6. **Development environment**: The debugger is mainly for development; remove in production
-7. **Browser support**: Requires an environment that supports `debugger` statements (browser developer tools)

 ## Relationship with Other Plugins

-- **vs debugAll**: `debugNode` only triggers debugger at a single node, while `debugAll` triggers at all nodes in the stream chain
+- **vs debugAll**: `debugNode` only triggers debugger at a single node; `debugAll` triggers at all nodes
-- **vs consoleNode**: Similar functionality, but `debugNode` triggers debugger breakpoints while `consoleNode` outputs to console
+- **vs consoleNode**: Similar function, but `debugNode` triggers debugger breakpoints, `consoleNode` outputs to the console
-- **Use cases**: `debugNode` is suitable for precise debugging control, debugging specific nodes only under specific conditions
+- **Applicable scenarios**: `debugNode` is suitable for precise control of debugging points, only triggering at specific nodes or under certain conditions

-## Best Practices

-1. **Precise debugging**: Use condition functions to precisely control debugging points, avoid over-debugging
-2. **Error focus**: Set specific conditions for error cases to quickly locate issues
-3. **Performance consideration**: Condition functions should be as simple as possible, avoid complex calculations
-4. **Production removal**: Remove all debugging plugins in production environments
-5. **Combined usage**: Can be combined with other debugging plugins to form a complete debugging strategy